Disability in children's literature: Features of positive disability representation

 Professors Alicia Rieger and Ewa McGrail discuss how authentic disability representation portrays disability as a part of the character, rather than making it their entire identity.
 Monica Kleekamp and Angie Zapata, in a 2019 article in The Reading Teacher, introduce four features of positive representation in children's literature, which include presenting characters with a disability as multidimensional, having their voices tell the story, position readers to not take disabled characters for granted, and have such characters have authentic relationships.

+When authors write books with characters who have disabilities as the main characters, they have a responsibility to write books that are "accurate and authentic" to the experiences of disabled people.